Regulation

 Does CSRD Apply to the UK?

-Even though the UK is no longer part of the EU, CSRD still has implications for UK-based companies:
+Although the UK is no longer part of the EU, CSRD can still affect UK-based companies if:

 Is CSRD Mandatory?